AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-planning/resource-planner-overview-d.md

 * Their primary job role
 * Their secondary job role, in the following scenarios:

-  * If the secondary job role has a valid number for the `Percentage of FTE Availability` in their user profile.
+  * If the secondary job role has a valid number for the **Percentage of FTE Availability** in their user profile.
   * If the user is assigned to tasks in those roles.

-For more information about the  `Percentage of FTE Availability`&nbsp;for a job role, see&nbsp; [Edit a user's profile](../../administration-and-setup/add-users/create-and-manage-users/edit-a-users-profile.md).
+For more information about the&nbsp;**Percentage of FTE Availability**&nbsp;for a job role, see&nbsp; [Edit a user's profile](../../administration-and-setup/add-users/create-and-manage-users/edit-a-users-profile.md).

 ##  "No Role" and "No User" Sections